Back to Dyson Guides

 What Usually Goes Wrong

-• Purifier placed too close to walls restricting airflow to
+• Purifier too close to a wall, restricting sensor airflow

-• Recent cleaning products or cooking fumes saturating VOC sensor
+• Recent cleaning products/cooking saturating the VOC sensor

 Best Dyson Air Purifier Options